What Is a Gantt Chart?

 • Difficult to print out and/or present to others

-Why Use a Gantt Chart?
+Bottom line: Why use a Gantt chart?

 While Gantt charts certainly do not replace trained and certified project managers, they do make project managers’ jobs easier, allowing them to work and generate project plans more efficiently.
-They are also more streamlined and easily parsable than something like a pert chart.
+They are also more streamlined and easily parsable than something like a PERT chart.
 Gantt charts facilitate project team collaboration and communication by laying out a project plan.
-Gantt chart software is, therefore, an especially good investment for organizations that execute complex, time-sensitive projects.

-Read next: Advantages and Disadvantages of Gantt Charts
+READ NEXT: Advantages and Disadvantages of Gantt Charts

 Featured Partners: Gantt Chart Software